Buy-side vs sell-side M&A: Definitions and best practices

 Motivation

-The main goal of the buy side in investment baking is to make a successful investment or acquisition and get the best investment returns.
+The main goal of the buy-side in investment banking is to make a successful investment or acquisition and get the best investment returns.

 Organizational structure